Kaliya

-Story
+Legend

 The story of Krishna and Kāliya is told in the sixteenth chapter of the Tenth Canto of the Bhagavata Purana.

 The proper home of Kāliya was the island of Ramaṇaka, but he had been driven away from there in fear of Garuḍa, the foe of all serpents.
 Garuḍa had been cursed by the yogi Saubhari dwelling at Vrindavan so that he could not come to Vrindavan without meeting his death.
 Therefore, Kāliya chose Vrindavan as his residence, knowing it was the only place where Garuḍa could not come.

 Once, the sage Durvasā came as a guest and was served by Rādhā.
 After this episode, Rādhā took a walk across the river Yamunā and became terrified upon seeing the giant serpent.
 She fled to Vrindavan where she informed the people that she had seen a giant serpent in a river.
-Lord Krishna was very angry upon hearing this and wanted to teach a lesson to Kāliya as he had troubled his Rādhā.
+Krishna was very angry upon hearing this and wanted to teach a lesson to Kāliya as he had troubled his Rādhā.
 He went to the river Yamunā searching for Kāliya, who upon seeing Krishna, coiled around Krishna's legs and constricted him.